 It all comes down to customer experience.
 There’s a great quote by Jack Ma that goes “Forget about your competitors, just focus on your customers.”
 Rightly so, customers are the true drivers of any business, and you can “shoot for the stars” when you know what your customers want or how they feel about the current services offered by your company.

 And to do just that, companies introduced their own customer support teams, who would gauge customers’ needs, provide them with the necessary information, help them with any and every issue, and provide a solution quickly.

-But with the growing size of the customers, it became difficult to respond to them on time or even get back with the appropriate response.
-Plus, the idea of providing proactive support started to grow distant.
+But with the growing size of the customers, it becomes difficult to respond to them on time or even get back with the appropriate response.
+Plus, the idea of providing proactive support starts to grow distant.

 The need for change

 A couple of statistics that make us understand the true importance of customer support and why and how they propel a business forward:

 - 1/3rd of consumers say they would consider switching companies after just one instance of bad customer service – American Express

 - 67% of customer churn is preventable if firms resolve issues the first time they occur – Ameyo